ScottLogic/blog/_posts/2022-11-01-osff-panel.md

 title: The State of Open Source in Finance - Keynote Panel
 date: 2022-11-01 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 summary: FINOS, in partnership with Linux Foundation Research, GitHub, Red Hat, Scott Logic, and with the support of many other FINOS members, conducted the second annual study to assess the opportunities and potential challenges of consuming, contributing to, and governing open source in financial services.
 This panel dives into the research's key findings, as well as provides insight into how things have progressed year-over-year.
 layout: video_post
 video_url: https://www.youtube.com/embed/YQiwjSCylFU
 short-author-aside: true